Understanding Common Python Syntax Used in LangGraph

 The add_messages

-function operates by merging two inputs (left
+function merges two inputs (left

 and right

 , it replaces the existing message.
+All remaining messages from right

 are appended to left